-Mexican cartel ‘apologizes’ for deaths of 2 Americans
+Mexican cartel ‘apologizes’ for deaths of two Americans

 A faction of the drug-trafficking Gulf Cartel on Thursday apologized for what they called a rogue operation, which resulted in the deaths of one Mexican and two US citizens near the city of Matamoros.
 Mexican police found five handcuffed men in a vehicle, along with a note explaining the situation.

 “We have decided to turn over those who were directly involved and responsible in the events, who at all times acted under their own decision-making and lack of discipline,” said the note, provided to media by a police source in the Mexican state of Tamaulipas.
-The five men went against the cartel’s rules, which included “respecting the life and well-being of the innocent,” it added.
+The five men broke the cartel’s rules, which included “respecting the life and well-being of the innocent,” it added.

-The letter was signed by the ‘Scorpions’ faction of the Gulf Cartel, which controls drug distribution in Matamoros, right across the Rio Grande from the US state of Texas.
+The letter was signed by the ‘Scorpions’ cartel faction, which controls drug distribution in Matamoros, right across the Rio Grande from the US state of Texas.

 Additional photos of the 5 handcuffed men turned over by the Gulf Cartel who say they are responsible for the deaths of 2 Americans @NewsNationpic.twitter.com/fOJC4zuTzM— Jorge Ventura Media (@VenturaReport) March 9, 2023